 Antiretroviral therapy (ART) can now achieve prolonged suppression of plasma viremia in most HIV-infected individuals.
 Consequently, ART has dramatically improved the mortality, morbidity, quality of life, and overall clinical course of infected individuals.
-However, ART alone has been unable to completely eradicate HIV; plasma viremia rapidly rebounds with reactivation of persistent viral reservoirs in almost all chronically HIV-infected individuals upon cessation of therapy (3-6).
+However, clinically successful suppression of HIV comes at a cost; long-term toxicity, drug-drug interactions, stigma, drug resistance, adherence challenges, and pill fatigue necessitate a continued search for effective alternatives for achieving durable control of HIV replication in infected individuals.
+Furthermore, ART alone has been unable to completely eradicate HIV; plasma viremia rebounds rapidly with reactivation of persistent viral reservoirs in almost all chronically HIV-infected individuals upon cessation of therapy (4-7).
 Persistence of HIV reservoirs, even with successful suppression of plasma viremia by ART, is a major obstacle to HIV eradication.